 So, which is better for a Texas Vacation?
 San Antonio or Austin?

-If you are looking for a family friendly place to go with plenty of things to entertain any ages group, or a group with varying ages (think family time), San Antonio is probably the better choice.
-The big city feel with plenty of attractions like SeaWorld and Fiesta Texas ensure fun times for the whole family.
+If you are looking for a family-friendly place to go with plenty of things to entertain any age group or a group with varying ages (think family time), San Antonio is probably the better choice.
+The big city feels with plenty of attractions like SeaWorld and Fiesta Texas ensures fun times for the whole family.

 🏖 You may also like: